Michael Ignatieff: 2006 leadership bid

-Montreal Convention
+Convention

 At the leadership convention in Montreal, taking place at Palais des Congrès, Ignatieff entered as the apparent front-runner, having won more delegates to the convention than any other contender.
 However, polls consistently showed he had weak second-ballot support, and those delegates not already tied to him would be unlikely to support him later.

 On December 1, 2006, Ignatieff led the leadership candidates on the first ballot, garnering 29% support.
 The subsequent ballots were cast the following day, and Ignatieff managed a small increase, to 31% on the second ballot, good enough to maintain his lead over Bob Rae, who had attracted 24% support, and Stéphane Dion, who garnered 20%.
 However, due to massive movement towards Dion by delegates who supported Gerard Kennedy, Ignatieff dropped to second on the third ballot.
 Shortly before voting for the third ballot was completed, with the realization that there was a Dion–Kennedy pact, Ignatieff campaign co-chair Denis Coderre made an appeal to Rae to join forces and prevent Dion from winning the Liberal Party leadership (on the basis that Stephane Dion's ardent federalism would alienate Quebecers), but Rae turned down the offer and opted to release his delegates.

 With the help of the Kennedy delegates, Dion jumped up to 37% support on the third ballot, in contrast to Ignatieff's 34% and Rae's 29%.
 Rae was eliminated and the bulk of his delegates opted to vote for Dion rather than Ignatieff.
 In the fourth and final round of voting, Ignatieff took 2084 votes and lost the contest to Dion, who won with 2,521 votes.

 Ignatieff confirmed that he would run as the Liberal MP for Etobicoke—Lakeshore in the next federal election.

-Deputy leadership
+Deputy Leader of the Liberal Party

 On December 18, 2006, new Liberal leader Stéphane Dion named Ignatieff his deputy leader, in line with Dion's plan to give high-ranking positions to each of his former leadership rivals.

 During three by-elections held on September 18, 2007, the Halifax Chronicle-Herald reported that unidentified Dion supporters were accusing Ignatieff's supporters of undermining by-election efforts, with the goal of showing that Dion could not hold on to the party's Quebec base.

 Susan Delacourt of the Toronto Star described this as a recurring issue in the party with the leadership runner-up.
 The National Post referred to the affair as, "Discreet signs of a mutiny."

 Although Ignatieff called Dion to deny the allegations, The Globe and Mail cited the NDP's widening lead after the article's release, suggested that the report had a negative impact on the Liberals' morale.
-The Liberals were defeated in their former stronghold of Outremont.
-Since then, Ignatieff has urged the Liberals to put aside their differences, saying "united we win, divided we lose".
+The Liberals were defeated in their former stronghold of Outremont by future NDP leader Thomas Mulcair.
+Since then, Ignatieff urged the Liberals to put aside their differences, saying "united we win, divided we lose".